 Cork Craftsmanship: Discovering Alentejo’s Sustainable Treasure

-Here’s something that completely shifted my perspective on sustainability: Portugal produces over half the world’s cork, and the harvesting process is so environmentally friendly it’s almost too good to be true.
 Walking through those ancient cork oak forests in Alentejo, I learned that the same bark protecting 15th-century Portuguese ships now insulates spacecraft.
 Mind blown, right?

 Your Authentic Experience

-I joined a full-day cork farm tour near Évora that completely transformed how I see this humble material.
-We started with a sunrise walk through the Montado forest (seriously, pack your camera), learned about the ecosystem these trees support, and then watched raw bark transform into everything from wine stoppers to luxury handbags.
-The highlight?
-Lunch with a cork farming family who’ve been doing this for generations.
+We learned about the complex ecosystem these trees support, and then watched raw bark transform into everything from wine stoppers to luxury handbags.
+The absolute highlight was having lunch with a cork farming family who have been doing this for generations.

 Where to Base Yourself